cppalliance/safe-cpp/proposal/draft.md

 This code doesn't compile under Rust or Safe C++ because the operand of the relocation is a projection involving a reference, which is not an _owned place_.
 This defeats the abilities of initialization analysis.

 In Rust, every function call is potentially throwing, including destructors.
-In some builds, panics are throwing, so array subscripts can exit a function on the cleanup path.
+In some builds, panics are throwing, allowing array subscripts to exit a function on the cleanup path.
 In debug builds, integer arithmetic may panic to protect against overflow.
-There are many non-return paths out functions, and unlike C++, it lacks a _noexcept-specifier_ to disable cleanup.
+There are many non-return paths out functions, and unlike C++, Rust lacks a _noexcept-specifier_ to disable cleanup.
 Matsakis suggests that relocating out of references is not implemented because its use would be limited by the many unwind paths out of a function, making it rather uneconomical to support.

 It's already possible to write C++ code that is less burdened by cleanup paths than Rust.
 If Safe C++ adopted the `throw()` specifier from the Static Exception Specification,[^static-exception-specifications] we could statically verify that functions don't have internal cleanup paths.
 Reducing cleanup paths extends the supported interval between relocating out of a reference and restoring an object there, helping justify the cost of more complex initialization analysis.